nschorgh/MSIM/README.md

 * One-dimensional thermal model for the surface of Mars (Crank-Nicolson solver with Stefan-Boltzmann radiation upper boundary condition)
 * Subsurface vapor diffusion and ice deposition model (1D diffusion, sublimation, adsorption)
-* Equilibrium ice table on Mars
+* Equilibrium ice table on Mars (for horizontal surfaces and planar slopes)
 * Asynchronously coupled method for subsurface-atmosphere vapor exchange on Mars